Mvystrcilova/songRecommender/README.md

 after its ran will be playable.
 They are expected to be in the `mp3_files/mp3_files` directory.

-It is not necessary to download the models and place them into the correct directory in order for the application to run, they will be loaded into memory when starting the server but need to be in the correct directory.
+It is necessary to download the models and place them into the correct directory in order for the application to run, they will be loaded into memory when starting the server.

  #### Running the application
 Before starting the application, it is necessary to apply migrations to the database